hyperledger/indy-hipe/text/attachments/README.md

 ## Reference
 [reference]: #reference

-### Attachment structure
+### Attachment Descriptor structure

 * `nickname`: Uniquely identifies attached content within the scope of a given message.
-Recommended but not required if no references to attachments exist in the rest of the message.
-If omitted, then there is no way to refer to the attachment later in the thread, in error messages, and so forth.
+Recommended on appended attachment descriptors.
+Possible but generally unused on embedded attachment descriptors.
+Never required if no references to the attachment exist; if omitted, then there is no way to refer to the attachment later in the thread, in error messages, and so forth.
 Because `nickname` is used to compose URIs, it is recommended that this name be brief and avoid spaces and other characters that require URI